TiendaNube/api-docs/guides/Payment Provider/README.md

 ### Glossary

 #### Payment Provider
 Actually, short for Payment Service Provider, is any entity the provides the means to allow a buyer to pay the merchant for purchased goods or hired services.
-The means include all the necessary information to inform the potential buyer for the available methods, installments, promotions, etc, as well as the means to actually make a payment.
+These _means_ include all the necessary information to inform the potential buyer about the available methods, installments, promotions, etc, as well as the means to actually make a payment.

 #### Payment Method Type
 It can be any of, but not limited to: